-I also want gym members reading this to be able to judge whether a fitness center might be safe for them.
+I also want gym members to be able to judge whether a fitness center might be safe for them.
 Based on what people have told me, it doesn't appear personal trainers (and other gym staff) are adequately prepared for how to handle emergency situations.

 I know there are health clubs that take safety very seriously and If you work at (or own) such a facility, leave a comment below so that others can learn from you and your experiences.

 I also wrote this because I want people to know it's OK to be afraid when something like this happens.
 Fear is natural.
 It's only when it fear prevents us from taking action that it becomes a problem.

 I also want to say that I know mistakes will probably be made.
 When you think about it, most people are never asked to stand up and become “BatMan” for about 20 minutes or so, during life and death situations.
 We are all human.
 I think the key is, help if you are able to, and do not be afraid of making mistakes.